Redruth Town Centre CCTV

 Legislation seeks to ensure that all investigations carried out which may be considered to be covert or intrusive, are certified by an appropriate officer who must be an authorising officer at least two grades above the person in charge of the investigation.

 It is possible that the Council’s CCTV service may be called upon to assist in such an investigation and in that case it is essential that the Council be also covered by receipt of the authorisation.

 Within the CCTV code of practice at no time would any third party be permitted to operate CCTV equipment.

 Subject Access Request Form

-You have the right to request information held about you, including CCTV footage of you in public spaces.
+You have the right to request information held about you, including CCTV footage of you in public spaces using a specific form.
 There may be restrictions on this data.
 We will not release images if doing so would have an impact upon a criminal investigation or infringe upon another person’s privacy.

 For criminal matters, the Council will expect to provide evidence via the procedures laid down by the Police and Criminal Evidence Act 1996.

-For further information about the Redruth public realm CCTV please email here.
+For further information about the Redruth public realm CCTV please email the Town Council.